High +60% relative humidity can lead to all kinds of problems in any industry.

 |Air Flow:||310 CFM|

-Out of all commercial dehumidifiers, the Aprilaire 1870 XL Pro stands out as the absolute best unit to get.
+Out of all commercial dehumidifiers, the Aprilaire 1870 XL Pro stands out as the most powerful one.
 Besides all the coveted secondary specs, the most important Aprilaire 1870 XL Pro specs are the ones that matter the most:

 - Highest AHAM capacity (130 Pints).
 The Aprilaire 1870 XL Pro can remove more than 16 gallons of water per day at 60-80% relative humidity.
 No other industrial dehumidifier comes even close.